leripio/rafa/README.md

 Things to improve/include:

 1. When choosing the train/test set approach to compute accuracy, return the post- rather than the pre-bagging measures.
-2. Merge all the accuracy measures in a single data frame.
+2. Merge all the accuracy measures in a single data fram (done)

 Future developments: